-Power of Attorney is a document with high importance as it is capable of giving your rights and access over your accounts and money to somebody else.
-In securities market, a client may execute the power of attorney (PoA) in favour of the stock broker/ stock broker and depository participant to authorize them to operate his demat and bank account to facilitate the delivery of shares and pay-in/ pay-out of funds.
-Aspecific Power of Attorney (PoA), as per the guidelines of SEBI, maybe executed by the client in favour of the stock broker / depository participant.
+Power of Attorney is a document of high importance as it is capable of giving your rights and access over your accounts and money to somebody else.
+In securities market, a client may execute the power of attorney (PoA) in favour of the stock broker and/or depository participant to authorize them to operate his demat and bank account to facilitate the delivery of shares and pay-in/ pay-out of funds.
+A specific Power of Attorney (PoA), as per the guidelines of SEBI, may be executed by the client in favour of the stock broker / depository participant.